-- Prescription Affordability (New)
+- Alcohol Use - Prescription Affordability (New)

+- Depression - Postpartum Depression

+- Financial Resource Strain - Social Connections

+Food InsecurityHousing StabilityTobacco Use

+- Intimate Partner Violence - Transportation Needs

+- Physical Activity

+Q: Are we expected to address all 12 domains and ask all the screening questions?

+A: No. This is a phased approach to better understand the state of the patient population.
+Therefore, Houston Methodist is initially prioritizing the identification of the following SDOH domains: Food Insecurity, Social Connections, Transportation Needs, Prescription Affordability, Depression, Alcohol and Tobacco Use.

-- Q: How does the SDOH Wheel get filled in? - A: Answering the screening questions based on the patient's response will automatically populate the SDOH Wheel.
-A person's risk level for a certain SDOH will appear in the wheel and will also be illustrated by a small icon highlighted on the storyboard.
-(See screenshots 3 and 4.) - Q: Why is the SDOH link being added to the patient's storyboard? - A: The link to the SDOH Wheel is being added to the patient's storyboard to allow easier access for clinical teams to see when a patient is high risk for a SDOH and to make it easier to document an identified SDOH when the information is disclosed by a patient. - Q: By adding the SDOH link to the storyboard, what action as a physician do I need to take? - A: At this time, no additional action is being requested from the physician.
-Through the provider's standard workflow, if a patient discloses a SDOH impacting his/her ability to adhere to treatment, we encourage you to try to document it using the SDOH Wheel.
-However, Houston Methodist will also work to proactively capture this information within the patient population by utilizing eCheck-in and MyChart. - Q: My patient has been identified as being high risk for a social determinant of health.
-Now what? - A: As Houston Methodist learns more about the social and economic barriers within its patient population, it will help the health care system develop a strategic approach to addressing the identified challenges.
-There are some services currently available to assist patients with select SDOH such as transportation or food insecurity, within limits.
-If your patient has an identified SDOH that has been unaddressed and you feel it is impacting their ability to adhere to their care or treatment plan, please email SDOH@houstonmethodist.org with the patient's MRN and the SDOH domain that you feel needs to be addressed.
+Q: How does the SDOH Wheel get filled in?

+A: Answering the screening questions based on the patient's response will automatically populate the SDOH Wheel.
+A person's risk level for a certain SDOH will appear in the Wheel and will also be illustrated by a small icon highlighted on the patient's Storyboard.

+Q: Why is the SDOH link being added to the patients' Storyboards?

+A: The link to the SDOH Wheel is being added to patients' Storyboards to allow easier access for clinical teams to see when a patient is high risk for a SDOH and to make it easier to document an identified SDOH when the information is disclosed by a patient.

+Q: By adding the SDOH link to the Storyboard, what action as a physician do I need to take?

+A: At this time, no additional action is being requested from the physician.
+Through the provider's standard workflow, if a patient discloses an SDOH impacting his/her ability to adhere to treatment, we encourage you to try to document it using the SDOH Wheel.
+However, Houston Methodist will also work to proactively capture this information within the patient population by utilizing eCheck-in and MyChart.

+Q: My patient has been identified as being high risk for a social determinant of health.
+Now what?

+A: As Houston Methodist learns more about the social and economic barriers within its patient population, it will help the health care system develop a strategic approach to addressing the identified challenges.
+There are some services currently available to assist patients with select SDOH, such as transportation or food insecurity, within limits.
+If your patient has an identified SDOH that has been unaddressed and you feel it's impacting their ability to adhere to their care or treatment plan, please email SDOH@houstonmethodist.org with the patient's MRN and the SDOH domain that you feel needs to be addressed.
-Screenshot 1: How to locate the SDOH Wheel from the "History" tab?

-Screenshot 2: How to locate the SDOH Wheel from the patient's storyboard?

-Screenshot 3: How a patient's risk level appears visually in the SDOH Wheel?

-Screenshot 4: How does a high risk SDOH appear on the storyboard?
+Ambulatory and inpatient provider view:

+Other inpatient clinicians' view: